 AMST 108 Introduction to American Studies (.5 unit).
 This course is normally taken during the first or second year at Kenyon.

 Diversification courses (2 units).
 See the list of courses below.
 One unit must be from A. History, and one unit from B. Politics, Culture, and Society.
+The American Studies program recommends .50 units from a group of courses listed in the Latino/a Studies Concentration.
+See Latino/a Studies.
 Some courses may have prerequisites in the home department; others may have limited enrollment.
 Students majoring in American studies should work closely with their advisors to ensure their acceptance.

 A. History.
 Two courses (1 unit):